swc-uiuc/wrangling-genomics/_episodes/01-trimming.md

 {: .bash}

 We are going to run Trimmomatic on one of our single-end samples.
-We will use a sliding window of size 4 that will remove bases if their phred score is below 20 (like in our example above).
+We will use a sliding window of size 4 that will remove bases if the average phred score of that window is below 20 (like in our example above).
 We will also discard any reads that do not have at least 20 bases remaining after this trimming step.